posthtml/posthtml/docs/plugins.md

-# PostHTML Plugins
+# Create PostHTML Plugin

-## Create
-This is a simple function with a single argument.
+PostHTML plugin is a simple function with a single argument.

 > Use [posthtml-plugin-boilerplate][plugin-boilerplate] boilerplate for create new plugin.

-### Synchronous plugin example
+## Synchronous plugin example

 ```js
 module.exports = function pluginName(tree) {